- We advise you to reconsider your need to travel to Ethiopia, including Addis Ababa, due to the threat of terrorist attack.

 You should be particularly vigilant in the lead up to and on days of national or religious significance, or international meetings in Addis Ababa, as militants may use these occasions to mount attacks.

-Ogaden area in the Somali Region of eastern Ethiopia: We strongly advise you not to travel to the Ogaden area in the Somali Region of eastern Ethiopia due to extremely dangerous security situation due to ongoing conflict, the threat of terrorist attack and the persistent high threat of kidnapping.
+Somali Region of eastern Ethiopia: We strongly advise you not to travel to the Somali Region of eastern Ethiopia due to the extremely dangerous security situation due to ongoing conflict, the threat of terrorist attack and the persistent high threat of kidnapping.

 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
-If you do decide to travel to an area where there is a particular threat of kidnapping, you should ensure you have personal security measures in place, seek professional security advice and take out kidnapping insurance.
-For more information about kidnapping, see our Kidnapping Threat travel bulletin.
+If you decide to travel to an area where there is a particular threat of kidnapping, you should seek professional security advice and have effective personal security measures in place.
+For more information about kidnapping, see our Kidnapping Threat Worldwide travel bulletin.

 From late February 2011, the ongoing conflict along the border with Somalia has intensified.
 Heavy fighting has been reported on the Ethiopia-Somalia border and the Kenya-Somalia border.
 The risk of violent attacks and terrorist acts has increased.

 Border with Sudan and South Sudan, including the Gambella Region: We strongly advise you not to travel to the areas bordering Sudan and South Sudan, including the Gambella Region, due to the presence of armed groups, inter-tribal clashes and landmines and the risk of banditry and kidnapping.
-The security situation in these areas is extremely dangerous and there is a high risk of violent crime and civil unrest.
+The security situation in these areas is extremely volatile and there is a high threat of violent crime and civil unrest.
 Continuing unrest and sporadic violence in this region has led to the deaths of many people, including a number of UN personnel.
-The security situation remains volatile and could escalate without warning.

-Border with Eritrea: We also strongly advise you not to travel to the disputed border area between Ethiopia and Eritrea due to the extremely dangerous security situation and the presence of landmines.
+Border with Eritrea, including the Danakil desert area: We also strongly advise you not to travel to the disputed border area between Ethiopia and Eritrea due to the extremely dangerous security situation and the presence of landmines.
 This includes the Danakil desert area bounded by the Dessie-Adigrat road, the Dessie-Djbouti road and the Ethiopia-Eritrea border.
 In January 2012, five western tourists were killed and two kidnapped by gunmen in the Danakil desert area.
 The kidnapped tourists were released in March 2012.
 In April 2009, two Ethiopians were killed and a foreign tourist injured when a landmine exploded in the Danakil desert area.
-In 2007, three British nationals were kidnapped in the same region, they were released after being held for several months.
+In 2007, three British nationals were kidnapped in the same region.
+They were released after being held for several months.

-A peace agreement signed between Ethiopia and Eritrea in 2000 is yet to be fully implemented and the border is heavily militarised and remains closed.
+A peace agreement signed between Ethiopia and Eritrea in 2000 is yet to be fully implemented.
+The border remains closed and is heavily militarised.
 Both sides are on heightened alert and political tensions remain high.
 Hostilities could escalate at any time.
 In March 2012, Ethiopian military forces attacked military bases inside Eritrea.
 In March 2008, eight people were killed and 11 injured when a bus exploded as it left a bus station in the border town of Humera.
 There are no direct flights between the two countries.
 See also our travel advice for Eritrea.

 There has been an increase in violent assaults against foreigners in Addis Ababa, including in areas around the Hilton and Sheraton Hotels and the Bole Road.